 Cash discount is a deduction allowed by the supplier of goods or by the provider of services to the buyer from the invoice price.
 This is done as an incentive in return for paying a bill within a specified time.

 Usually, the supplier will reduce the amount owed by a small percentage, e.g. 2%.
-It can be used by a business to improve the days sales outstanding.
+It can be used by a business to improve the Days Sales Outstanding (DSO).
 It is not necessary for the supplier to offer a cash discount.

 Few Benefits of Cash Discount

 - Cash discount is beneficial to the supplier as it allows him to have access to cash much sooner and therefore ensure liquidity to the business.